Tour du Mont Blanc camping

 The programme in detail

-You will then return to the valley via Lac Combal.
+You will then descend to the valley via Lac Combal.

 Day 6: La Fouly – Champex – Trient